Cyfarthfa Castle and park

 This is the biggest and arguably the most impressive castle in a country that isn’t short of an ancient monument or two.
 Just a short drive from Cardiff, Caerphilly Castle is surrounded by an elaborate collection of moats and islands and was renovated during the 19th century under the instruction of industrial magnate the third Marquess Of Bute.
 Unfortunately, history doesn’t record whether he was a keen water skier.

-Sultan the Pit Pony
+Sultan the Pit Pony and Parc Penallta, Caerphilly

 Sultan the Pit Pony is the UK’s largest figurative earth sculpture features a 200 metre horse, created by landscape sculptor Mick Petts.
 It was carved on the site of a former coal tip on the outskirts of Ystrad Mynach and has been included among the Top 10 Woodland Sculpture Trails, compiled by the Woodland Trust.
+Parc Penallta is an ideal place for a relaxing walk or some time out amongst nature.
+It has marked trails though woodlands and grasses, with streams, wetland boardwalks, marshland, a fishing lake and ponds along the way.

 The Vale Of Neath is a fascinating area featuring numerous geological attractions, including a series of dramatic waterfalls.
 Pontneddfechan is a good place to start your exploration.
 You’ll find details of how to find such landmarks as Sgwd Gwladys, Melincourt Falls, Aberdulais and Sgwd yr Eira, on the fringes of the Brecon Beacons National Park.